-The financial report of Macquarie Telecom Group Limited ("Macquarie Telecom" or the "Company") for the year ended 30 June 2012 was authorised for issue in accordance with a resolution of directors on 22 August 2012.
+The financial report of Macquarie Telecom Group Limited ("Macquarie Telecom" or the "Company") for the year ended 30 June 2013 was authorised for issue in accordance with a resolution of directors on 21 August 2013.
 The directors have the power to amend and reissue the financial statements.

-Macquarie Telecom Group Limited is the head entity of a consolidated group ("Group") comprising Macquarie Telecom Pty Limited ("MT"), Macquarie Telecom Carrier Services Pty Limited ("MTCS"), Macquarie Telecom Network Carrier Services Pty Limited ("MTNCS") and Ninefold Pty Limited ("Ninefold").
+Macquarie Telecom Group Limited is the head entity of a consolidated group ("Group") comprising Macquarie Telecom Pty Limited ("MT"), Macquarie Telecom Carrier Services Pty Limited ("MTCS"), Macquarie Telecom Network Carrier Services Pty Limited ("MTNCS"), Ninefold Pty Limited ("Ninefold") and Macquarie Hosting (Singapore) Pte Ltd ("MHS").
+All subsidiaries are wholly owned by the head entity.